ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 ```

 ### Memory access (copy/view)

 Access to the polynomial's internal state can be vital for operations like commitment schemes or when more efficient custom operations are necessary.
-This can be done in one of two ways:
+This can be done either by copying or viewing the polynomial
-- **Copy** the coefficients or evaluations to user allocated memory or
-- **View** into the device memory without copying.

-#### Copy
+#### Copying

-Copy the polynomial coefficients to either host or device allocated memory.
+Copies the polynomial coefficients to either host or device allocated memory.

+:::note
-:::note copying to host memory is backend agnostic while copying to device memory requires the memory to be allocated on the corresponding backend.
+Copying to host memory is backend agnostic while copying to device memory requires the memory to be allocated on the corresponding backend.
 :::

 ```cpp